Lcrnice/CRTagsLabel/README.md

 ## License

-Moya-ObjectMapper is released under an MIT license.
+CRTagsLabel is released under an MIT license.
 See LICENSE for more information.